dnsimple/dnsimple-support/content/articles/dnsimple-nameservers.markdown

 ---
 title: DNSimple Name Servers
-excerpt: DNSimple provides reliable domain name servers, an easy to use web interface, and a REST API for automation.
+excerpt: How to change your domain's name servers to DNSimple's name servers.
 categories:
 - Name Servers
 ---